What to Do After a Minor Car Accident in New York Law

 Should You Contact a Lawyer After a Minor Car Accident?

-Contact the The Law Offices of Evan W. Kohn Today
+Contact the Law Office of Evan W. Kohn Today

-If you have been injured in a major or minor car accident due to the negligence of another, the skilled legal team at the The Law Offices of Evan W. Kohn can help.
+If you have been injured in a major or minor car accident due to the negligence of another, the skilled legal team at the Law Office of Evan W. Kohn can help.
 We have successfully represented countless clients in motor vehicle accident cases, and we have an impressive track record of obtaining substantial compensation in a timely manner.
 Do not attempt to go through this complex, stressful process without the help of skilled legal counsel by your side.
-Contact the The Law Offices of Evan W. Kohn today at 718-409-5500 for a free and confidential consultation about your case.
+Contact the Law Office of Evan W. Kohn today at 718-409-5500 for a free and confidential consultation about your case.